 Whatever you are hearing from other people, if you are feeling something more intense or upsetting, like grief, anger, helplessness, or panic, respect that your own response is completely valid.
 Try not to judge your own reaction, it is what it is.

 Most of us had to develop a whole range of strategies to help us manage the last hard lockdown, which we have now been able to let go of with more access to the outside world.
 If you are noticing negative emotions come up in response to today’s news, it might be time to remind yourself some of these strategies.

-Chances are that your plans for the next five days have been thrown up in the air.
+Chances are that your plans for the next seven days have been thrown up in the air.
 Rather than resign yourself to time alone, be proactive and plan times to connect with others.
 This can soothe your nervous system and put things into perspective.
 Plan a video chat or phone call, play a game online with friends, or watch a show or movie at the same time.
 SANE’s supportive online forum community is also available 24/7 if you want to connect.

 Don’t underestimate the importance of keeping to a routine that gives you structure and meets your body’s basic needs.
 If you are struggling, plan out a routine for the next five days that includes regular hours for eating and sleeping, and makes time to relax, connect, and exercise.
 Planning activities that keep your mind interested and active will also reduce your mind’s time for worry or rumination.

 Sometimes when we’re overwhelmed, reaching out to someone we know is doing it tough can give us a sense of meaning.
 News of the hard lockdown might be especially difficult for people living alone, those who have anxiety disorders, or who have just changed their routines around school in order for it to be disrupted again.
 Your gesture doesn’t have to be anything heroic, a simple text to say you’re thinking of someone can work wonders.